ceph/ceph/doc/radosgw/config-ref.rst

 Ceph Object Gateways store data for the bucket index (``index_pool``) and bucket data (``data_pool``) in placement pools.
-These may overlap--i.e., you may use the same pool for the the index and the data.
+These may overlap--i.e., you may use the same pool for the index and the data.
 The index pool for default placement is ``.rgw.buckets.index`` and for the data pool for default placement is ``.rgw.buckets``.
 See `Zones`_ for details on specifying pools in a zone configuration.